timescale/docs/self-hosted/backup-and-restore/pg-dump-and-restore.md

 The `pg_dump` command provides flags that allow you to specify tables or schemas to back up.
-However, using these flags means that the dump lacks necessary information that TimescaleDB requires to understand the relationship between them.
+However, using these flags means that the dump lacks necessary information that Timescale requires to understand the relationship between them.
 Even if you explicitly specify both the hypertable and all of its constituent chunks, the dump would still not contain all the information it needs to recreate the hypertable on restore.